Home insurance: theft and burglary

 Most contracts also guarantee items that are rented or entrusted to you, but the warranty may be limited for these items.

 - Common furniture: including furniture, linen, clothing, electrical appliances, household appliances

 - Valuables: including jewelry, precious metal objects, carpets, tapestries, paintings, furs

 - Sensitive objects: including television, hi-fi, video, photographic equipment, computer

-Statement to the police or gendarmerie
+Reporting to the police or gendarmerie

 You must go to a police station or the gendarmerie of your choice.

 The police or gendarmerie services are obliged to register the complaint.